jlaurens/edython/src/lib/eyo/src/application/desk/workspace/workspace.md

-# Edython's desk
+# Edython's workspace

-The desk contains a code editor or workspace, a terminal, a turtle view...

-Other possible views are

-* a graphics view (screen)...
-* a variables view

-If not already available, they likely be implemented in the future.
+The workspace is a pane owned by the desk...

+It owns a main board and a flyout.
+It also owns the trashcan and some navigation controls.